GEANT/ansible-shibboleth/roles/idp/files/credentials/README.md

 # Credentials

-Put here the following Identity Provider credentials files to be restored:
+This directory will be populated by the script 'scripts/create-credentials.py' that will put here, for each Identity Provider Shibboleth, the following credentials files:

  * idp-backchannel.crt
  * idp-backchannel.p12